-Fuelled for the day walk across the Parque Sisal outside the restaurant, taking in the architecture of the colonial Convento De Sisal.
+Fueled for the day, walk across the Parque Sisal outside the restaurant and take in the architecture of the colonial Convento De Sisal.
 The convent was constructed in 1560 and served as a church and fortress.
 Enter the church to see the charming rose decorations and 16th century frescoes.

 A visit to the neighbouring convent (MX$30 or US$2) is recommended to find out more about the history of Valladolid and the surrounding area, plus you get to see a glimpse of the largest cenote with its dome-vaulted building inside the walled grounds, and explore the vaulted cloister passages.

-To the east of the convent you find the Calzada de los Frailes, a traditional cobbled road leading into the town centre.
+To the east of the convent, you find the Calzada de los Frailes, a traditional cobbled road leading into the town centre.
 Take a stroll along the street to admire the beautiful restored colonial houses.
-Their colourful facades with unique doors and windows make it the perfect photo opportunity.
+Their colorful facades with unique doors and windows make it the perfect photo opportunity.
 Do not miss the old Mayan style building on the left, sadly now no longer in use.

-Located on 41 Calzada de los Frailes is a little shop, museum and café.
+Located on 41 Calzada de los Frailes is a little shop, museum and café – Cacao Organic Collective.
 Learn all about the history of cacao, the Mayans believe that the gods discovered the fruit.
 You also get to indulge and try the different chocolate variations at the end of the little guided tour.